epfl-ada/ada-2020-project-milestone-p3-p3_a-dope-acronym/README.md

 To tackle the first question, we plan on using the timestamp and location from the check-in data in order to observe mobility patterns throughout the year.
 - We will do this by dividing the check-ins by month (perhaps by season) and doing an analysis similar to the one from the paper on distance travelled from home, probabilities to see friends...
-- We plan on analyzing what times of the year people are likely to travel far from home, i.e. go on vacation.
+- We plan on analyzing during what times of the year people are likely to travel far from home, i.e. go on vacation.
 - We plan on analyzing how the home locations of the users change during the year: e.g. a user could move to a vacation house during the summer.
 This can be done by conducting the home calculation for each month or season.

 To tackle the second question, we plan on analyzing check-ins depending on the country.
 To do this, we will group check-ins by country using a library mapping coordinates to an exact address (e.g. `geopy`).